vchaindz/vcn/docs/user-guide/configuration.md

 # Configuration

 By default, the `vcn` command line stores its config file (`config.json`) and users' secret keys in a directory called `.vcn` within your `$HOME` directory.
-> If the `STAGE` envirnoment variable has been set, the default configuration directory can be different.
-See [envirnoments](envirnoments.md).
+> If the `STAGE` environment variable has been set, the default configuration directory can be different.
+See [environments](environments.md).

 However, you can specify a different location for the config file via the `--config` command line option.
 For example: